-It has been over three months since the country went into lockdown, but Epsom College never did.
+The country went into lockdown in March, but Epsom College never did.
 Keyworker children attended the College for lessons, free meals and exercise.
 We made our Boarding Houses available to NHS staff.
 Our own staff, and their families, continued to live onsite and many taught their remote lessons, separately and safely, from their classrooms.
 The DT studio hummed with activity, as PPE was produced and distributed across Surrey, London and the South East.

 The country went into lockdown, but Epsom never did